conversence/idealoom/doc/INSTALL.rst

     source venv/bin/activate
     supervisord

-Creating a user the first time you run assembl (so you have a superuser):
+Creating a user the first time you run IdeaLoom (so you have a superuser):

 .. code:: sh